stormpath/stormpath-sdk-python/README.md

 #### Testing without tox

-What is common in with all tests is that our setup.py uses `pytest` to run tests and the tests themselves use `HTTPretty` with `unittest`.
-Python `mock` is also (sometimes) used but in Python 3.3 `mock` became part of the `unittest` module so you don't need to install it if you're using Python 3.3.
+What is common in all tests is that our setup.py uses `pytest` to run tests and the tests themselves use `HTTPretty` with `unittest`.
+Python `mock` is also (sometimes) used but in Python 3.3 `mock` became part of the `unittest` module so you don't have to install it if you're using Python 3.3.
 The tests make sure the correct module is used.

 To install those dependencies manually, there is a `testdep` command that checks the Python version and installs required packages accordingly: